moosefs/moosefs-csi/README.md

     172.17.2.80:9421          4.2T      1.4T      2.8T  33% /data
     ```

    You may take a look at MooseFS CGI Monitoring Interface ("Quotas" tab) to check if a quota for 5 GiB on a newly created volume directory has been set.
+Dynamically provisioned volumes are stored on MooseFS in `k8s_root_dir/driver_working_dir/volumes` directory.

 5. Clean up: